Finn Maginness

 Finn Maginness (born 23 February 2001) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
-He is a third-generation Hawk, as his father and grandfather also played football for the club.
+He is a third-generation Hawk, as his father and grandfather also played for the club.

 Early career

 Maginness played for the Sandringham Dragons in 2019 and also represented Vic Metro in four games across that year's national carnival.
 He also played for his school Scotch College, Melbourne and was captain of the First XVIII.
 Prior he played community football for East Brighton Vampires in the South Metro Junior Football League.

 AFL career

 Hawthorn secured Maginness under the father–son rule, after matching 's bid with Pick 29 in the 2019 AFL draft.